2 4 0 T U R B O . C O M

 3750 rpm

-Since these changes above I have changed to a slightly taller tire size: New size 225/45-17 (about 24.9 inches tall).
-This lowered the rpm at 75 mph a small amount from about 2850 to about 2800.
+SOMETIME AFTER these calculations above were done, I changed to a slightly taller and wider tire size: New size: 225/45-17 (about 24.9 inches tall).
+This lowered the rpm at 75 mph a very small amount from about 2850 to about 2800.

 SPEEDOMETER CABLE ADAPTATION